 On-Grounds Field Trips

-The Wyoming State Museum delivers free on-grounds field trips to more than 3,000 students a year.
+The Wyoming State Museum delivers free On-Grounds Field Trips to more than 4,000 students a year.
 These classes utilize technology, human artifacts, animal biofacts, small group activities, and museum scavenger hunts to create world-class educational programming for students of all ages.

 The information below also shows the suggested age for each program.
-Every program can be aged up or down, depending on the students’ grade level, for any of the grades listed.
+All programs can be aged up or down, depending on the students’ grade level, for any of the grades listed.

-Most of the museum’s school programs can also be taught as virtual field trips.
+Most of the museum’s On-Grounds Field Trips can also be taught as Virtual Field Trips.

 North American Bison Culture